5 Tips to Help Manage Holiday Stress

 Learn More

 Silent night?
 Yeah right!
-All is merry and… blue?
+All is merry and…blue?
 We’ve got you, mama!
 We’re sharing helpful ways for coping with holiday stress that you can implement today.

-Value shift so you don't lose sight of what's important.
+1. Value shift so you don't lose sight of what's important.

-Choose a theme to avoid burnout and reduce financial stress.
+2. Choose a theme to avoid burnout and reduce financial stress.

 Choose a word or theme to focus on for the holiday.
 Maybe it’s tradition and you’re going to focus on laying a foundation of holiday traditions for your kiddos to always remember.
-Maybe it’s generosity or providing and you’re going to focus on giving to others by adopting a family or volunteer at your local shelter and teaching your family the power of giving to others.
-Whatever you choose, allow it to guide your holiday decisions, free of expectations from others in other areas.
-Reducing the tasks on our never ending to-do list is key to managing mental health and wellbeing.
-Prioritize the traditions that stick with your theme!
+Maybe it’s generosity and you’re going to focus on giving to others by adopting a family or volunteering at your local shelter and teaching your family the power of giving to others.

-Set boundaries!
+3. Set boundaries!
 Remember it's ok to say 'No.'

 Do the endless gifts and gadgets drive you mad?
 Do the expectations for a perfect five course meal served piping hot steal the joy from your day?
 Are you steering away from what matters to you and your partner to meet expectations of others?
+When you’re trying to make everyone happy, it’s possible no one will be.
+Setting healthy boundaries allows you to reclaim your time and energy to focus on doing less in a more impactful way.

 Whatever it may be, protect your sanity by putting healthy, flexible boundaries in place.
 Nodding yes but wondering how to set those boundaries?
 Here are our tips for setting boundaries.
 Just remember it’s perfectly ok to say, ‘no thank you.’

-Add breathwork to your anxiety arsenal to reduce stress and depression.
+4. Add breathwork to your anxiety arsenal to reduce stress and depression.

 “Take a deep breath” can be annoying advice when your stress and anxiety have you on a leash.
 Instead of going for that early afternoon cocktail to reel it back in, take back the control by learning quick and effective deep breathing exercises.
+Here are a few breathing techniques to try:

-Practice gratitude to promote mindfulness.
+5. Practice gratitude to promote mindfulness.

 Related Posts